Tafara-N/alx-frontend/0x03-responsive_design/README.md

 - GitHub repository: `alx-frontend`
 - Directory: `0x03-responsive_design`
-- File: 02-styles.css, 02-index.html
+- File: `02-styles.css, 02-index.html`

-2. Fix layout issues
+### 2. Fix layout issues

-mandatory
-Whatever the browser you use, it’s a good idea from now on, to toggle the device view.
+Whatever the browser you use, it’s a good idea from now on, to [toggle the device view](https://developer.chrome.com/docs/devtools/).

 In a normal situation, you should start with “mobile first” in mind and write your CSS first for the mobile.
 But because we already have a desktop version, we will exceptionally add some media-queries for mobile and tablet.